Study.com | Evaluated Learning Experience

 Methods of instruction include audiovisual materials and case studies.
 Major topics include: business ownership types; key accounting concepts; journals and ledgers in accounting; accounting equations and formulas; financial statements, balance sheets and income statements; analyzing financial statements; financial statement ratios; accounting for inventory; accounting for deprecation; accounting for compensation, taxes and liabilities; adjustments and closing entries; corporate accounting; departmentalized accounting; taxation for corporations; and business and financial forecasting.

-In the lower division baccalaureate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Business Accounting or General Accounting (12/16) (10/22 revalidation).
+In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Business Accounting or General Accounting (12/16) (10/22 revalidation).